 Agencies normally refer cases into the Council when they are medium or high risk and complex for partnership case management.
-The map below shows the location of these cases with West End (22%)

-(15%) wards the majority.
+The map below shows the location of these cases with West End (22%) and St James's (15%) wards accounting for the majority.

-above right shows the cases referred.
-The top categories were drug/substance misuse cuckooing (15%) and harassment/threats/abusive behaviour (14%) prior to investigation.
+The chart above right shows the category of cases referred.
+The top three categories were classified as drug/substance misuse (16%), cuckooing (15%) and harassment/threats/abusive behaviour (14%) prior to investigation.